-You don’t have to be mean or controlling but you can see a set of rules that have to be followed.
+You don’t have to be mean or controlling but you can create a set of realistic rules that have to be followed.

 If you don’t allow drinking, smoking, or late nights around your children, let your partner know about it in the initial stages of a relationship.

 Don’t tolerate bad behavior from a man simply because you’re looking for companionship.
 If you allow it, you may never get the chance to change it.